5 Things Well-Rested People Keep Out Of Their Bedrooms

 Who among us can get a good night’s sleep when they’re deeply congested?
-You might think it’s just seasonal allergies, but another common culprit of chronic sinus headaches is dust mites.
-These #1 indoor allergens burrow themselves in soft and warm places, like your bedroom rug.
+You might think it’s just seasonal allergies, but common household non-living allergens could be a culprit.
 Keeping your floor space free of allergens doesn’t have to mean going rug-less.
-Instead, opt for a hypoallergenic rug that resists dust mites and bacteria while adding style to your sleep space.
+Instead, opt for a hypoallergenic rug that resists common non-living allergens while adding style to your sleep space.

 Mismatched Color Schemes

 If your bedroom’s color palette is all over the place, that may be contributing to your insomnia.
 Create a relaxing atmosphere for yourself by choosing balanced color hues that compliment each other.
 We’ve found that cohesive color palettes set a mood you can really snooze to, whereas a lot of bold colors all at once is energizing.
 Choosing your color scheme doesn’t have to be boring.
 Allow for one pop of color you love to keep things light-hearted: whether it’s beautiful bed sheets, the wall color, or throw pillows.
 And let the rest of the room be conducive for tranquility.

 You knew this was coming, right?
 In recent years, scientists have concluded that using technology in the 30 minutes before bed messes with our brain’s ability to shut down for sleep.* It’s time to make your bedroom a no-screen zone (this includes smart phones, TV, computer, laptop, iPad, and Smart Watch too).
 Instead of scrolling through Facebook in the wee hours of the night, try picking up a book or doing a relaxing meditation to get in the right head space.
 We love this app for a mental wind-down before bed!

 A Poorly-Placed Bed